Then by chance life got started. This gave the material universe a limited sort of meaning: survival and reproduction.

 Democracy, ancient Athens, was the next step forward, and an important one.
 Democracy means the rule of the poor, but people think of it as the rule of the people in general.
 Modern scholars frequently use the word polyarchy, the rule of many.

 Because of the principle of equality there were many voters.
-The result was that there is little logical connection between the voter's vote and their self-interest.
+The result was that there is little logical connection between the voter's vote and their economic or temporal self-interest.
 As the electorate becomes large the probability that anyone voter will decide the vote shrinks towards zero.
 This frees the voter to vote their values as opposed to their self-interest.

 This allowed traditions, religions, ideology, all of them ideas, to control the government as opposed to self-interest.
 This empowered ideas as opposed to the genetic code.
 The pleasures and pains through which the genetic code exercises its control over the individual are mostly part of that temporal self-interest.
 Thus democracy was a major victory for the memes, (the ideas) over the genes, because temporal self-interest the strong hold of the genes became less relevant and traditions, religion, and ideology the strong holds of ideas became more important.